thingsboard/thingsboard.github.io/docs/reference/performance.md

 ![image](/images/reference/performance/single_node_x2_with_fix_rps.png)

-We have also executed test on [c4.4xlarge](http://www.ec2instances.info/?selected=c4.4xlarge) with 16 vCPUs and 30Gb of RAM but have not noticed significant improvements and decided to try horizontal scaling of Cassandra cluster.
+We have also executed test on [c4.4xlarge](http://www.ec2instances.info/?selected=c4.4xlarge) with 16 vCPUs and 30Gb of RAM but have not noticed significant improvements and decided to separate Thingsboard server and move Cassandra to 3-node cluster.

-### Horizontal scaling
+### Step 4: Horizontal scaling

 Our main goal was to identify how much MQTT messages we can handle using single Thingsboard node runing on [c4.2xlarge](http://www.ec2instances.info/?selected=c4.2xlarge).
 We will cover horizontal scalability of Thingsboard cluster in a separate article.